- This event has passed.

 For further information regarding the training contact Evangeline Andarsio, MD at Evangeline.Andarsio@wright.edu.

-For questions regarding registration, payments, travel, hotel or other customer service issues, contact Jeff Staats at 937.245.7450 or email@example.com.
+For questions regarding registration, payments, travel, hotel or other customer service issues, contact Pat Beals at 937.434.4257 or firstname.lastname@example.org.

 HOTEL, TRAVEL AND MEAL INFORMATION

 Lodging: The Training will be held at the Mills Park Hotel, 321 Xenia Ave, Yellow Springs, OH 45387.
 You can reserve your rooms after your application has been approved.

 Lodging note: If you want to stay at the Mills Park Hotel, please know that it is very important to make reservations well in advance.
 The Mills Park is a small, beautiful hotel, noted for its personalized care, and rooms sell out quickly.
 Please visit their website, Home – Mills Park Hotel or contact Mills Park hotel directly at 937-319-0400 for room rates and to reserve your room.